mrakobowchuk/VasoTracker-2-Software/README.md

 #### Added Fund

 Sometimes, a little bit of Pac-Man or Space Invaders is required.
-We included these games courtesy of the people
+We included these games courtesy of:

    - [Whoever created PacManCode](https://pacmancode.com/)
    - [Lee Rob on GitHub](https://github.com/leerob/space-invaders)